zonika/playlister-static-generator-with-ar-web-0715-public/README.md

 #### Index Pages
 Each model will generally have an index page.
 Often they list all instances of model
-- You will need to generate an index page for the top level of `app/views/`.
+- You will need to generate an index page for the top level of `app/views/`
+  - The index should have a link to each model and a count of total instances
+    - ex. `Artists -  42`
 - Your index pages should be called `index.html.erb`
 - Each model will have an index page in their appropriate folder in `app/views` directory
-  - This index lists every instance and links to that instances show page.
+  - This index lists every instance and links to that instances show page

 #### Show Pages
 An instance of a model will often have `show.html.erb` that is rendered as a regular HTML file with information specific to that instance.